Westconnex: Worried your home’s structure may get damaged?

 What to look out for if you live along or around Westconnex

 With all the heavy machinery and vehicles moving in, out, around and under Westconnex, damage to the foundations of homes is inevitable.
 If you’re near Westconnex, haven’t seen your house sustain damage but worried it’s going to happen, there are a few things to look out for.
 The first is increased traffic volume in your area.
 If you happen to see a lot more trucks, excavators, loaders, bulldozers, cement mixers or cranes carrying out surface works, you can expect that the ground will be taking a pummelling.

 Vibrations from these heavy vehicles causes the ground to become aerated and unstable.
 It gives liquids, such as rain water or water from broken drainage systems, the opportunity to seep into the ground, erode soil and create voids.
 It’s this that leads to subsidence of the ground.
 As your house sinks and shifts on unstable land, your walls and ceilings may crack.
 Your ceilings may even come apart from the walls.

 In most cases, the State Government, Sydney Motorway Company and Westconnex are denying that construction of WestConnex is causing issues.
 And Home and Contents Insurance policies don’t cover damage caused by nearby construction work.
 If you’re living in a home that feels unsafe or if you’re worried your home is about to sustain serious damage because of Westconnex, feel free to reach out.

 We offer modern, innovative house foundation and ground stabilising solutions.
 They’ll see the foundations of your home repaired or stabilised for between $2,000 to $10,000.
 This is a dramatic cost difference to the $50,000 to $250,000 quoted to people who have already seen their homes damaged by Westconnex activity.

-If you would like more information, give us a call on 1300 854 115 or get in touch via our form.
-Our inspections are FREE.
+If you would like more information, give us a call on 1300 854 115 or book a FREE inspection today.